Digital art of big books, online teacher, person with magnifying glass on scam

 There are even instances of deliberate smokescreens, with schools using common misspellings to confuse students as to their real identity.
 The University of Berkley, a diploma mill, was sued in 2007 because of its obvious attempt to be confused with the University of California, Berkeley.
 And school names like Americana University and Cal Southern may sound legit, but they’re not.

-Related: Scholarship Scams: What to Look For
+Related: Top 5 Scholarship Scam Warning Signs to Look Out For

 Other red flags in your online search